Eurydice I of Macedon: Ancestry and plot disputes

-As for Sirras, Eugene N. Borza, A. B. Bosworth and Kate Mortensen, among modern scholars and historians, support an Illyrian ancestry, while Robert Malcolm Errington, N. G. L. Hammond, and Charles F. Edson support a Lynkestian ancestry.
+As for Sirras, among modern scholars and historians, Robert Malcolm Errington, N. G. L. Hammond, and Charles F. Edson support a Lynkestian ancestry, while Eugene N. Borza, A. B. Bosworth and Kate Mortensen, support an Illyrian ancestry.
 In an inductive analysis of the historical information over Sirras, through an a posteriori argument, Elias Kapetanopoulos says that Sirras must have been a Lynkestian – and thus Eurydice as well – though he also hypothesizes a native Macedonian or Orestian origin.
 Ian Worthington also makes a case for her Lynkestian ancestry by stating the following argument concerning the Illyrian hypothesis: "However, this is unlikely in light of a comment that Attalus made at the wedding of Philip in 337, intended as a slur on Alexander's legitimacy, for his mother (Olympias) was from Epirus.
 Attalus presumably would not have wanted to draw attention to Philip's illegitimacy if his mother were non-Macedonian", and also writes that, "Attalus' taunt, incidentally, goes some way to determining whether Philip's mother, Eurydice, was Lyncestian or Illyrian.
 If she had been the latter, then Attalus' remark would, by implication, make Philip also illegitimate. ...
 Hence Philip's mother was probably Lyncestian."
+Sophia Kremydi asserts that any theory for Eurydice's alleged Illyrian ancestry should be abandoned.

 Stories of Eurydice's plots against her husband and her sons are at odds with other historical evidence and may be fabricated.
 Recent scholars have noted the many implausibilities in Justin’s narrative and have acknowledged Eurydice's near-contemporary evidences of Aeschines towards her.
 Aeschines described Eurydice I as the loyal defender of her sons, whereas a Plutarch's passage describes Eurydice as a good model in the education of children.